 - The split marked a shift in the Congress’s dynamics and ideologies, with the extremists adopting more radical methods and pushing for swaraj (self-rule) more assertively.

-- The Surat session of the Indian National Congress in 1907 is significant because it highlighted the ideological differences and growing tensions within the organization.
+- The Surat session of the Indian National Congress in 1907 was significant because it highlighted the ideological differences and growing tensions within the organization.
 The split between the extremists and moderates had far-reaching consequences for the future direction and strategies of the Indian independence movement.

 In case you still have your doubts, contact us on 9811333901.